 No… you don’t want to come?
 You don’t want to get rust all over your clothes?
 Hmm…

-Okay, so clearly I had two choices… buy a new set or figure out an update on a budget.
+Okay, so clearly I had two choices… buy a new set or figure out a patio furniture update on a budget.
 You may or may not know that I have a BIG project up my sleeve (a new paver patio coming soon!) so I didn’t want to spend much $$$ on the table and chairs.

 I turned to my go-to solution… Spray Paint!